esmini/esmini/EnvironmentSimulator/Applications/odrviewer/readme.txt

       Skip log from these modules, all remaining modules will be logged.
 See User guide for more info --model <model_filename>
       3D Model filename
-  --osg_screenshot_event_handler
+  --optimize_model
+      Optimize generated OSG road model.
+Do not set when model is to be exported (--save_generated_model* or 'v') --osg_screenshot_event_handler
       Revert to OSG default jpg images ('c'/'C' keys handler) --osi_lines